 - Use AWS Trusted Advisor for Reserved Instance recommendations.

 In addition to Amazon’s individual contribution to the cloud space, there are also valuable third-party solutions offering features that fill in the gaps that we believe do still exist.
-One of the many benefits we hear from our customers is that Cloud Protection Manager (CPM) offers valuable features while still allowing the user to have complete control over their AWS workload – our AMI is used to launch a backup server in your environment as a separate instance.
-Whether it is backup and DR, reporting, 1-click restore, multi-tenancy support, etc, try our 30-day trial (no credit card needed) to see how easily and quickly you can fully protect your AWS cloud deployment.
+One of the many benefits we hear from our customers is that N2WS Backup & Recovery (CPM) offers valuable features while still allowing the user to have complete control over their AWS workload – our AMI is used to launch a backup server in your environment as a separate instance.